Counterfactual Modeling with Fine-Tuned LLMs for Health Intervention Design and Sensor Data Augmentation: RESULTS

 Unlike optimization-based methods (e.g., DICE, CFNOW), which rely on access to model internals, our LLM-based approach generates CFs in a model-agnostic fashion while remaining interpretable and actionable.

-\textbf{Feature Diversity}: The radar plot (Fig~\ref{fig:diversity}) highlights important differences in actionability and realism across counterfactual generation methods.
-Traditional CF methods such as DICE and CFNOW often propose large shifts in physiological features- specially sleep-stage percentages and total sleep duration-that are not immediately modifiable in real-life settings and therefore have lower practical utility.
+\textbf{Feature Diversity}: We define feature diversity as the distribution and magnitude of feature modifications across counterfactual samples, indicating how different methods explore the feature space.
+In this context, diversity is desirable when it occurs over actionable features, as it reflects meaningful intervention strategies, but less useful when concentrated on non-modifiable physiological attributes.
+The radar plot (\figref{diversity}) highlights important differences in actionability and realism across counterfactual generation methods.
+Traditional CF methods such as DICE and CFNOW often propose large shifts in physiological features- specially sleep-stage percentages and total sleep duration that are not immediately modifiable in real-life settings and therefore have lower practical utility.
 NICE performs better by recommending smaller, more localized changes, but it still occasionally alters features like REM or deep sleep that individuals cannot directly control in the short term.
-In contrast, the fine-tuned BioMistral and Llama models produce counterfactuals concentrated around \textit{highly actionable variables}, such as average steps, glucose levels (Avg CGM, TIR\%), and hyperglycemia frequency—factors that can be modified through short-term behavioral or treatment adjustments.
+In contrast, the fine-tuned BioMistral and Llama models produce counterfactuals concentrated around \textit{highly actionable variables}, such as average steps, glucose levels (Average CGM, TIR\%), and hyperglycemia frequency—factors that can be modified through short-term behavioral or treatment adjustments.
 This shift toward modifiable lifestyle and metabolic variables makes the LLM-based counterfactuals more clinically realistic and better aligned with interventions that individuals can adopt immediately.
 Overall, the Llama model generates the most actionable and plausible counterfactual recommendations, avoiding unrealistic alterations to intrinsic sleep architecture while still achieving high validity in flipping the prediction.